When you cross the border into the Schengen area, you will have to present:

 As long as your visa is valid, you can travel around freely in the Schengen area, or in the specific Schengen countries covered by the visa.
 If you leave the Schengen area, for example to visit the UK or Svalbard, you will need a multiple entry visa.

-Be aware that even though you have been granted a visa, the border control officer will be able to refuse you entry into Norway if you at the time of travelling no longer fulfil the conditions for having a visa.
-This may, for example, be the case if you cannot show the border control officer documentation that you have sufficient funds for the whole of your stay in Norway.
+Be aware that even if you have been granted a visa, the border control officer may refuse you entry into Schengen if you at the time of travelling no longer fulfil the conditions for having a visa.